tldr-pages/tldr/pages/common/docker-service.md

 `docker service create --name {{service_name}} {{image}}:{{tag}}`

-- Display detailed information of one or more services:
+- Display detailed information about one or more services:

 `docker service inspect {{service_name_or_ID1 service_name_or_ID2}}`